 Fix for the sticky, stiff, noisy spacebar problems with Microsoft's natural ergonomic keyboard 4000

-Here is a solution for the problems most of us have experienced for many years with the spacebar of this favorite keyboard.
-I recently bought a new ergokeyboard despite these problems, replacing a Logitech Wave that was causing wrist pain.
-The spacebar of the ergokeyboard is hard to press evenly and smoothly, and it makes annoying clicking noises, standing out among all other very smooth and quiet keys.
-Leaving the keyboard as it comes out of the box is not an option.
+(2016) Here is a solution for the problem many have experienced for years with the spacebar of Microsoft's favorite natural ergonomic keyboard 4000.
+The spacebar of this keyboard is hard to press evenly and smoothly, and it makes annoying clicking noises, unlike all other smooth and quiet keys.
+I recently bought a new one despite these problems, replacing a Logitech Wave that was causing wrist pain.
+But using the keyboard out of the box as is, is not an option.

-I opened up the new keyboard by removing the ALT, B and N keys and then the spacebar, using a pointy knife with a stiff blade and popping them up from underneath.
+I opened up the new keyboard by removing the ALT, B and N keys, followed by the spacebar, using a pointy knife with a stiff blade and popping them up from underneath.
 The spacebar can be removed from the bottom in the center.
-I used an old ergonomic keyboard to analyse what was causing the problem and to test out solutions - and they work!!
+I used an old ergonomic keyboard to analyse what was causing the problem and to test out the solution — and it works!!

 Remove the spacebar with a thin stiff blade.
-It is helpful to remove both alt keys next to the spacebar also, as well as the b and n keys.
-They all easily pop up by prying underneath without damaging other parts of the keyboard.
+Remove both ALT keys next to the spacebar also, as well as the B and N keys.
+They easily pop up by prying underneath, without damaging other parts of the keyboard.

 (Bogdan Bujdea found the rubber band solution too complicated and used nerf foam.
 He also posted a nice video with sounds before and after, so I suggest you have a look at his solution too.)